tosyama/palan/doc/REFERENCE.md

 - Library: g++ (gcc 5.5.0/as/ld) or later(gcc 7.3.0), libboost-program-options

 # Installation
-Palan ver 0.4 does not provide a binary file for installation.
+Palan ver.
+0.4 does not provide a binary file for installation.
 You need to clone and build the source from github.
 Please read README.md for the build method.

 # Command line reference
 The Palan compiler (pac) is the command line tool on the console.